Meditation to Improve Your Health and Possibly Help You Live Longer

-Can Learning to Meditate Help You Live Longer?
-Therapeutic Benefits
+Can Learning to Meditate Benefit Your Health and Help You Live Longer?

-Learning to meditate may help you live longer and it may be easier than you think.
+Learning to meditate may help you live longer and, what's more, it may be easier than you think.
 Have you ever contemplated the beauty and intricacies of a flower?
-Not asking anything of the flower, you simply appreciated the way the petals folded in on one another or the brilliance of the colors, the heady aroma you slowly inhaled.
+Not asking anything of the flower, you simply appreciated the way the petals folded in on one another or the brilliance of the colors as the fragrance, soft or strong, surrounded.

 There are many types of meditation and many wonderful ways to meditate.
 Some methods use sound, some have you concentrate on an object, other methods involve chanting.
 Some types of meditation include moon meditation, meditative walking and zen meditation.
-These are just a few methods.
-Ultimately, the technique you use is your choice when you learn to meditate.
-What is important is that you find a technique that makes you comfortable, one you can follow consistently.
+Ultimately, the technique you use is your choice as you begin your journey of learning to meditate.
+What is important is that you find a technique that makes you comfortable, one you will follow consistently.
 But be warned, results will not happen overnight.
-As with anything else, reaping the rewards of meditation will take time, but the rewards are there and well worth the effort because successful meditation can positively impact both your mental and physical health.
+As with anything else, learning to meditate takes time and reaping the rewards of meditation will also take time.
+But the rewards are there and well worth the effort because successful meditation can positively impact both your mental and physical health.

 Meditation can provide the break that allows the right brain to take over for a change.
 In other words, with therapeutic meditation we are better able to access our intuition, our perceptiveness, our imagination.
 It is a well deserved mental vacation from the constant left brain "active chatter" that most of us experience throughout the day.